Interoperability with other systems

 Although NetBSD releases are not currently certified, we attempt to be compatible with established standards:

 - POSIX - The Portable Operating Systems Interface from IEEE has quickly become the standard for minimum operating services, and is often specified as a requirement for computer systems.
-[This group of standards is not available on the web.]

 - XPG/SUS - The Single UNIX Specification (an extended and now independently maintained subset of the X/Open Portability Guide) specifies a number of basic facilities not defined by POSIX.
 We do not currently implement the STREAMS interface.